-The supply of wet dug peat has been discontinued in Britain and dwindling supplies in Germany are also of concern to casing manufacturers in the Netherlands and Belgium.
+- The supply of wet dug peat has substantially reduced in Britain and dwindling supplies in Germany are also of concern to casing manufacturers in the Netherlands and Belgium. - 2.
+The most commonly used casing in Britain is Harte (Ireland) with smaller quantities from Scotland, Belgium and the Netherlands.

-- 1. Other types of peat and peat production by-products are available in Britain in sufficient quantities to supply the mushroom industry. - A review showed that the most promising alternatives to peat were composted bark fines, granulated recycled rockwool slabs, spent coir from grow bags, PAS 100 green waste compost, and filter cake clays. - Mushroom yields and quality from an Everris casing prepared from partially dried blocking peat and milled peat fines were similar to Harte and Topterra casings prepared from wet dug peats. - 4.
-The effects of adding 25% bark fines on mushroom yield were inconsistent between farms; however, addition of 12.5% of bark fines or 6.3% each of bark fines and GWC to peat casing was either beneficial or neutral to mushroom yield. - 5.
+- 3. Other types of peat and peat production by-products are available in Britain in sufficient quantities to supply the mushroom industry. - A review showed that the most promising alternatives to peat were composted bark fines, granulated recycled rockwool slabs, spent coir from grow bags, PAS 100 green waste compost, and filter cake clays. - 5.
+Mushroom yields and quality from an Everris casing prepared from partially dried blocking peat and milled peat fines were similar to Harte and Topterra casings prepared from wet dug peats; however, the casing needed wetting during pre-mixing and the crop needed more frequent irrigation events of shorter duration than with wet dug peat casing. - 6.
+The effects of adding 12 25% bark fines on mushroom yield were inconsistent between farms. - 7.
 GWC was unsuitable at an inclusion rate of 25% but at 12.5% had no overall effect.
-It was best used at 6.3% in conjunction with a similar volume of bark; this blend would also be cheaper than using 12.5% bark. - 6.
-The effect of addition of 25% recycled rockwool at all three farms where it was tested and in three types of casing was not significant compared with the respective peat control casings. - 7.
-Recycling spent casing at 25% had no overall effect on mushroom yield.
+It was best used at 6.3% in conjunction with a similar volume of bark when it was either neutral or beneficial to mushroom yield; this blend would also be cheaper than using 12.5% bark. - 8.
+The effect of addition of 25% recycled rockwool at all three farms where it was tested and in three types of casing was not significant compared with the respective peat control casings. - Recycling spent casing at 25% had no overall effect on mushroom yield.
 Casing with salt or disinfectant must be avoided for use in recycling in casing.
-A MushComb casing separator machine and inserting a plastic mesh between the compost and casing layers were shown to be possible options in recycling spent casing. - 8.
+A MushComb casing separator machine is an option for in recycling spent casing in shelves. - 10.
 Filter cake clay at 20% reduced mushroom yield but the effect of 12.5% clay was not significant.
-However, the material was difficult to mix evenly through the casing. - 9.
-Spent coir was unsuitable for casing because it encouraged green mould.
+However, the material was difficult to mix evenly through the casing. - 11.
+Spent coir was unsuitable for casing because it encouraged green mould. - 12.
+Casing materials with a volumetric water retention at saturation of at least 67% were more suitable than materials with a lower water retention when saturated - 13.
+Maintaining a casing volumetric water content of at least 61% during cropping produced a better yield than maintaining a lower water volume in the casing. - 14.
+Casing water tensions were consistently greater in the second flush than in the first across all the farms in spite of second flush yields being similar or lower than first flush yields; this indicates that more water needs to be applied after the first flush, without excessive draining into the compost. - 15.
+The occurrence of bacterial blotch was not primarily related to the initial population of Pseudomonas sp. in casing materials; blotch was mainly associated with one farm which may have had environmental conditions conducive to the disease. - 16.
+The occurrence of blotch generally corresponded with positive results obtained with a Taqman PCR test for P. tolaasii on casing samples taken after the second flush, although blotched mushrooms were obtained from casing treatments that tested negative and vice versa.

-- Casing materials with a volumetric water retention at saturation of at least 67% were more suitable than materials with a lower water retention when saturated - 11.
-Maintaining a casing water volume of at least 61% during cropping produced a better yield than maintaining a lower water volume in the casing. - 12.
-Casing water tensions were consistently greater in the second flush than in the first across all the farms in spite of second flush yields being similar or lower than first flush yields; this indicates that more water needs to be applied after the first flush, without draining into the compost. - 13.
-The occurrence of bacterial blotch was not primarily related to the initial population of Pseudomonas sp. in casing materials; blotch was mainly associated with one farm which may have had environmental conditions conducive to the disease. - 14.
-The occurrence of blotch generally corresponded with positive results obtained with a Taqman PCR test for P. tolaasii on casing samples taken after the 2nd flush, although blotched mushrooms were obtained from casing treatments that tested negative and vice versa. - 15.
-Large increases in Pseudomonas sp. populations in the casing from application to after the 2nd flush generally corresponded with the occurrence of bacterial blotch or severe blotch.
+17. Large increases in Pseudomonas sp. populations in the casing from application to after the second flush generally corresponded with the occurrence of bacterial blotch or severe blotch.